 For safety reasons and preservation of facilities, students are not permitted to use cinder blocks or other bed-raising mechanisms.
+All unauthorized lofting systems are not permitted.
 For safety reasons including earthquake safety, students are prohibited from stacking furniture, such as dressers or beds.
 Students who wish to have individual beds bunked must follow proper protocol with Residence Life staff and Facilities Management by submitting a Room Configuration Request form.
-Students found in violation of the policy may be charged a fine of \$100 per item and subject to the student conduct process.
+Students found in violation of the policy may be subject to fines of up to \$100 per item.

-Lounge and Common Areas
+Lounge Policy and Common Areas

 Misuse, abuse, theft, or destruction of University property is not permitted.
 Violators of this policy are subject to conduct review, which may result in financial liability, assigned sanctions, and/or loss of housing privileges.
 If furniture or other University property is missing, students will be fined per item.
 In addition, actions of residents and/or their guests that require excessive cleaning and/or maintenance will not be tolerated.
 The resident(s) responsible will be held financially responsible for any damage they cause.
-Residents may not sleep overnight in University lounges or public areas unless it is in conjunction with a university-sponsored event and approved by the Resident Director or Area Coordinator of the building.
-Quite hours and Courtesy hours still apply.
+Residents may not sleep overnight in University lounges without the prior permission of their Resident Director or Area Coordinator.
+Entire communities may be fined for damage and vandalism to lounges or other common areas, as defined in the Damage to Room and Common Areas policy.
+Please note that the Quiet/Courtesy Hours policy applies in all lounge and common community areas, both indoor and outdoor.

 To reserve a lounge or common area, residents should email the Resident Director or Area Coordinator of the building.
-Residents who fail to reserve space in lounges and community areas may be asked to vacate.
+Availability is first-come, first-served basis.
+Residents who fail to reserve space in lounges and community areas may be asked to vacate the lounge immediately for a person or group who did reserve the lounge.
 Priority is given to the group, club, organization, or individual that reserved the space.
-Groups, clubs, organizations, or individuals will also be held responsible for damage that occur during their use of the lounge or common area.
+Groups, clubs, organizations, or individuals will also be held responsible for damages that occur during their use of the lounge or common area.
 Groups or individuals will be held personally and/or financially responsible for any necessary cleaning or trash removal in the case of excessive trash or debris left behind.